WEEK 04: Appropriation and African American Music

 Jazz: the first remix music?

-Jazz is generally considered to have arisen out of the “creole” culture of New Orleans, where many black musicians had traditionally been trained to play European music.
+Jazz is generally considered to have arisen out of the “creole” culture of New Orleans, where many Black musicians had traditionally been trained to play European music.
 Ragtime – a parallel creation and influence on jazz – was essentially an adaptation of European light classical piano music and John Philip Sousa’s incredibly popular patriotic American marches with African polyrhythms and “swing” and playful ornamentation.
 Ragtime jazz was largely written and performed by African Americans.
-It was the first music created by African Americans to be consumed by a broader white audience.
+It was the first music created by African Americans to be consumed by a broader White audience.
 The mix of European instrumentation and song structures with African American elements and blues conventions led to jazz, which incorporated many elements of the blues, and often involved the adaptation of blues songs for bands and orchestras.

 As live jazz progressed at the beginning of the 20th century, the free appropriative methods of blues became part of the culture.
 One of the most common practices in “classical” jazz is improvisation on “standards” – popular songs that survive the test of time and become part of the jazz repertoire, for instance “Bye Bye Blackbird” or “Stormy Weather.”
 A jazz artist will add “swing,” syncopation, “blue notes” (notes that bend up or down from the standard pitch imitating the emotions of a human voice), playful or virtuoso ornamentation; and sometimes they play their instrument in a way that imitates the expressive characteristics of the human voice (including its imperfections. especially in joy or sorrow).

-Around the same time jazz was emerging as an art form, the most popular music in mainstream white America was a form of upbeat and stirring patriotic march that we associate today with the composer and bandleader John Phillip Sousa.
+Around the same time jazz was emerging as an art form, the most popular music in mainstream White America was a form of upbeat and stirring patriotic march that we associate today with the composer and bandleader John Phillip Sousa.
 Sousa’s marches are still heard in parades, in the American military, or at football games sometimes even in the 21st century, and they were among the first popular music that was recorded.
 Here is part of an old wax cylinder recording (forerunner of the vinyl record) of “Stars and Stripes Forever” with members of Sousa's band playing:

-Ragtime, the first jazz heard by white people, took the elements of Sousa’s marches, among other Euro-American creations, and added swing and blues to them, as in this demonstration by Jellyroll Morton, recorded later in 1930:
+Ragtime, the first jazz heard by White people, took the elements of Sousa’s marches, among other Euro-American creations, and added swing and blues to them, as in this demonstration by Jellyroll Morton, recorded later in 1930:

 In Ken Burns’s Jazz (2001), Wynton Marsalis talks about Buddie Bolden, one of the very first jazz musicians, and demonstrates early jazz technique with Sousa’s march: